zordius/lightncandy/README.md

 * [NEVER] `{{foo/bar}}` style variable name, it is deprecated in official handlebars.js document.
 * [Plan to support] set delimiter (change delimiter from `{{ }}` to custom string, for example `<% then %>`)
-* [Possible] input as Object and methods (now only accept associative array data structure)

 Suggested Handlebars Template Practices
 ---------------------------------------